emanuxd11/StudySync-ESOF-feup/README.md

 - Oleksandr Aleshchenko - up202201478@up.pt
 - Irene Scarion Muntu - up202311903@up.pt

-## FEUP Study Sync
+## StudySync
-> **FEUP StudySync** is a personal and social study management app for FEUP students.
-FEUP StudySync will help the FEUP community become a more sustainable study environment, by connecting more students together in a way that is specialized and efficient and providing efficient study tools.
+> **StudySync** is a personal and social study management app for university students.
+StudySync will help the academic community become a more sustainable study environment, by connecting more students together in a way that is specialized and efficient and providing efficient study tools.

 ### Its features consist of:
 - Planning group study sessions where students can define break times, places to meet up, study subjects, goal exams, etc (maybe think of more features and hone it down to the best ones).